python-control/python-control/doc/iosys.rst

 ----------------------

 Integral action can be included using the `integral_action` keyword.
-The value of this keyword can either be a matrix (ndarray) or a function.
-If a matrix :math:`C` is specified, the difference between the desired state and system state will be multiplied by this matrix and integrated.
+The value of this keyword should be a matrix (ndarray).
+The difference between the desired state and system state will be multiplied by this matrix and integrated.
 The controller gain should then consist of a set of proportional gains :math:`K_\text{p}` and integral gains :math:`K_\text{i}` with

 .. math::